 We always offer a free trial virtual lesson for any insterested student.

 All students are also provided with our "Guide to Getting the Most Out of a Virtual Lesson" booklet which makes the virtual lesson process much easier.
 We also wrote a children's book called "Graham and the Virtual Music Lesson" which is a great tool for children.
-It takes the reader through aourney with Graham the Grizzly Bear as he takes his first virtual piano lesson.
+It takes the reader through a journey with Graham the Grizzly Bear as he takes his first virtual piano lesson.

 How do I access my lessons?

-The evening before your lesson, you will receive your unique log in and you will meet your teacher in your virtual lesson room for your lesson.
-You receive a different log in each week.
+Each virtual student receives a unique log in and they meet their teacher in the virtual lesson room for the lesson.
 Students should not share their log in info.

 If you need books, instruments, music or gear, we can arrange for you to come shop in our store.
 We are also happy to provide curbside pickup or delivery for anyone who is not comfortable doing in-store shopping or for students are not local.

 Virtual music lessons are a great option.
 We also offer in-person lessons and students can choose or do a combination of both.
 One on one music lessons translate well to virtual.
 Lessons are in real time, the teacher can focus on the student and they can communicate with a caregiver easily about homework and progress.
 Our teachers are engaging and know their material and the platform well.
 Virtual music lessons at Mike Risko Music are a great way to study music and we work very hard to ensure that your child gets the same quality lesson that they would if they were sitting in the same room with the teacher.